SUI-Components/sui-web-performance-tools/README.md

 ### Parameters

+- browser `{Object}` Instance of pupeeteer connected to a Chromium instance. (optional)
+- googlePageSpeedApiKey `{string}` Valid Google Developer API Key with access to Google PageSpeed API.
-checkSuite `{Object}` An object with all the information of the check that you want to perform. customHeaders `{string}` Custom header to be used when navigating the page. networkCondition `{Object}` Object with all the info of the network condition to be used while navigating. viewport `{Object}` Object with all the info about the viewport of the browser to be used while navigating. hardLoadUrls `{Array}` Urls to check using hardload strategy. funnelJourney `{Object}`
+- checkSuite `{Object}` An object with all the information of the check that you want to perform:
+  - extraHeaders `{string}` Custom header to be used when navigating the page.
+  - networkCondition `{Object}` Object with all the info of the network condition to be used while navigating.
+  - viewport `{Object}` Object with all the info about the viewport of the browser to be used while navigating.
+  - hardLoadUrls `{Array}` Urls to check using hardload strategy.
+  - funnelJourney `{Object}`
-    steps `{Array} An list of steps to perform while navigating the page.
+    -  steps `{Array} An list of steps to perform while navigating the page.

 ### Response